Two GM directors to leave board later this year

-DETROIT (Reuters) - General Motors Co (GM.N) said on Tuesday that two of its outside directors will leave the U.S. automaker’s board later this year.
+DETROIT, Feb 4 (Reuters) - General Motors Co said on Tuesday that two of its outside directors will leave the U.S. automaker’s board later this year.

 The company didn’t provide a reason for Bonderman’s exit.